susanBuck/notes/05_Laravel/06_Databases.md

 Laravel is going to abstract all of this.
 This has several benefits:

-+ Easily switch between databases
++ Easily switch between databases.
-+ Manage different databases depending on your environment
++ Manage different databases depending on your environment.
-+ Don't worry about SQL syntax and compatibility with different database types
++ Don't worry about SQL syntax and compatibility with different database types.
-+ Escapes incoming data to prevent SQL Injection attacks
++ Escapes incoming data to prevent SQL Injection attacks:

 <a href='http://xkcd.com/327/'><img src='http://imgs.xkcd.com/comics/exploits_of_a_mom.png'></a>